 Employees can see every product and learn all their specifications and the features of each.

-Video training can be very passive.
+Video watching can be very passive.

 You’re looking to take your selling culture to the next level.
 That means change.